25 Years After The Northridge Earthquake, Is LA Ready For The Big One?

 That said, to survive a major earthquake, it's important that people take steps to prepare.
 Stock up on water, food, medicine and make sure that there's some alternate form of shelter in case homes are unlivable.
 Everyone who lives in an earthquake zone should have some sort of emergency plan in place and coordinate that plan with friends and family.

-This story comes to us from the producers and host of a new podcast, "The Big One - Your Survival Guide."
+This story comes from the producers and host of a new podcast, "The Big One - Your Survival Guide."